upgautamvt/BlueSWAT/README.md

 2. Load one and ten rules and activate the HRS for 100 rounds.
 Record the time comsumption.
 3. Calculate the runtime latency introduced by BlueSWAT.

-## 5. Power assess.
+## 5. Power assess

 We access the power and energy performance of BlueSWAT over a 120-second window, encompassing four phases: 20s of connection, 40s of BAS, another 20s of connection, and 40s of HRS.

-ChargerLAB POWER-Z KT002 can record the Voltage, Current, and Power values during the testing window, and we can compare the power increase introduced by BlueSWAT with baseline.
+We use ChargerLAB POWER-Z KT002 can record the Voltage, Current, and Power values during the testing window, and then compare the power increase introduced by BlueSWAT with baseline.